Of10-Coworking/of10-main-website/_posts/2018-10-05-everything-wrong-with-wework.md

 ---
 layout: post
 title: Everything wrong with WeWork's brand of coworking
-alt-title: everything-wrong-with-wework
-metatitle: Everything wrong with WeWork
+image_caption: Everything wrong with WeWork's brand of coworking
 description: How coworking spaces should actually foster collaboration and enable innovation
+header_image: wework.png
 author: umang
-header_image: wework.png
+date: 2024-02-02T05:05:28.992Z
+metatitle: Everything wrong with WeWork
+alt-title: everything-wrong-with-wework
 comments: true
 ---
 I explore the current problems of co-working as I delve deeper into making a successful co-working brand.

 ![What qualifies as co-working today](https://cdn-images-1.medium.com/max/4530/1*tUjWIX5-r9sCod3qxqvUJw.jpeg)*What qualifies as co-working today*